-When working in large projects, you’ll often need to search for different things.
+When working on large projects, you’ll often need to search for different things.
 Thankfully, the git grep command allows us to search for specific patterns in our repos and makes development much easier.
-It works very similarly to standard Linux grep commands, with a few git-specific features.
+It works similarly to standard Linux grep commands, with a few git-specific features.

 $ git grep -iw 'import' master